eclipse-platform/ui-best-practices/README.md

 ### Update Process
 Please submit pull requests for any proposals/semantic changes/enhancements.
 We'll use pull requests for discussing them.

+Requirements, ideas and todos should be captured in issues and should be referenced in pull requests addressing them.

 A note for committers: spelling, grammatical as well as cosmetical corrections don't require a pull request.